pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 So we create a fake plugin (*not* JUCE-based!) that responds to most opcodes with `0` and doesn't really do anything.
-In order to make REAPER do the same as with JUCE-plugins (that is: send an `opcode:50` command), we must mimick the behaviour of the JUCE plugin (making REAPER think it is really the same).
+In order to make REAPER do the same as with JUCE-plugins (that is: send an `opcode:50` command), we must mimic the behaviour of the JUCE plugin (making REAPER think it is really the same).

 We do this incrementally:
 ~~~C